 - The AI may occasionally produce inaccurate, incomplete, or outdated information, particularly on rapidly evolving regulatory topics.

-- Framework knowledge is based on specific ingested versions of published documents.
-The knowledge base is updated periodically but may not reflect the most recent amendments, guidance updates, or regulatory interpretations at any given time.
+- Framework knowledge is based on published versions as of the platform's last ingestion date and may not reflect the most recent amendments or interpretations.

 - Organizational context provided by users is taken at face value — the AI cannot independently verify the accuracy of user-supplied information.